JoshData/python-email-validator/README.md

 the @-sign).
 See https://qntm.org/safe and https://trojansource.codes/
 for relevant prior work.
 (Other than whitespace, these are checks that you should be applying to nearly all user inputs in a security-sensitive context.)

-These character checks are performed after Unicode normalization (see below), so you are only fully protected if you replace all user-provided email addresses with the normalized email address string returned by this library.
-This does not guard against the well known problem that many Unicode characters look alike (or are identical), which can be used to fool humans reading displayed text.
+This does not guard against the well known problem that many Unicode characters look alike, which can be used to fool humans reading displayed text.

 Normalization